Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 energetics: pungent, bitter, warming and drying

-used for: bladder infections, diarrhea, edema, fungal infections, kidney stones, seasonal allergies
+used for: bladder infections, diarrhea, edema, fungal infections, kidney stones, muscle aches and pains, seasonal allergies

-common names: Goldruthe, woundwort, Aaron’s rod, and solidago
+common names: Aaron’s rod, Canada goldenrod, Goldruthe, Woundwort

 Goldenrod is also known by its scientific name Solidago derived from the Latin word meaning “to make whole”.